 - Recruiters–whether internal or external–account for no more than 10-15% of hiring, so don`t spend too much time chasing them.
 Send your résumé to all recruiters who work in your industry or field so you get into their database– where they start when they’re looking for candidates.
 Don’t bother calling them: if they see a potential fit, they’ll call you.

-If you’ve been off the market for a while and are now thinking about conducting a search for new work, 2BDetermined can help.
+If you’ve been out of the market for a while and are want to or have to conduct a search for new work in these challenging times, 2BDetermined can help.

 Day Merrill, M.A., is the founding Partner and Career/Executive Coach for 2BDetermined.
 She is a 30-year career services professional with expertise coaching individuals and teams on a range of career and work-related topics as well as consulting to organizations in Canada and the U.S. on their workforce development needs.
 Day holds a B.A. from Connecticut College, a Master of Arts from Wesleyan University and has completed Coach U’s coach certification training.